 The great difficulty comes from leaving this situation.
 Somehow your self-esteem has been reduced more and more until you start to feel like you’re at fault for what has happened.

-You start to put all your effort into establishing an emotional connection with your partner, into making your relationship stronger and healthier.
+Additionally, you start to put all your effort into establishing an emotional connection with your partner and making your relationship stronger and healthier.

 You develop an emotional dependence and then the imbalance between you becomes clear.

 You’ve stopped being yourself and have lost your strength fighting an impossible battle.
 If your partner makes you feel alone, don’t blame yourself.
 It’s not you – it’s them.

 If you’re at the point where you’re just realizing everything that is happening, ask for help.
 It doesn’t matter if you ask a friend, a family member, or a professional.
 You won’t be able to get out of this situation without people who truly support you.

 Once you’ve left that person behind, cultivate your own solitude.
 The one that your partner engineered made you feel so bad, so look for your own – choose it.